 Social Security benefits are influenced by an individual's earnings averaged over their working lifetime.
 This means that the higher the earnings, the higher the benefit.
 In some cases, veterans may also have special earnings credited to their military pay record, which can then be used to qualify for Social Security or increase the benefit.
 You can visit the Social Security Administration website for more information about military service & Social Security.

 If you or your loved one is a Veteran with questions regarding benefits, Social Security, and your rights, Disability Action Advocates can help.
-To request a FREE consultation with a Reno social security disability attorney, call (888) 401-3920.
+To request a FREE consultation with a Reno social security disability representative, call (888) 401-3920.